chandra-fase/TripleTen_projects/04-Integrated Project 1_project/README.md

   <img width="586" alt="image" src="https://github.com/chandra-fase/TripleTen_projects/assets/132231330/dc1bb663-3c5c-4cb1-8d4e-e24fc292e76e">

-- Each region was split to determine the top five platforms and game genres
+- Each region was split to determine the top five platforms and game genres.
-- Used an alpha threshold of 0.5 to test the hypotheses
+- Used an alpha threshold of 0.5 to test the hypotheses.

 ## General Conclusion